-The Investment Management Division shall issue a quarterly report to the Investment Subcommittee and Board, which will include the following information:
+This designee or consultant The Investment Management Division (IMD) shall issue an annual quarterly report to the Investment Subcommittee and Board and/or its designees, which will include the following information:

-- The market value of Program assets as of the last business day of the most recent calendar quarter; - The portion of Program assets allocated to each investment option as of the last business day of the most recent calendar quarter; - Time-weighted rates of return and risk for all investment options, measured net of fund expenses; and performance relative to a peer group universe and market benchmark for the most recent calendar quarter, year to date, and for historical time periods since inception; and - Review of fund expense ratios (gross and net).
+- The market value of Program assets as of the last business day of the most recent calendar yearquarter; - The portion of Program assets allocated to each investment option as of the last business day of the most recent calendar yearquarter; - Time-weighted rates of return and risk for all investment options, measured net of investment management fees and all fund expenses or measured on a gross basis (as appropriate); and performance relative to a peer group universe and a market benchmark for the most recent calendar quarter, year to date, and for historical time periods since inception; and - Review of fund expense ratios (gross and net).

-IMD shall meet quarterly with the Board of Trustees to review performance of the investment options within the context of this Statement of Investment Policy.
+IMD shall meet periodicallyquarterly with the Investment Subcommittee and Board-and/or their designees to review performance of the investment options within the context of this Statement of Investment Policy.

-2. Investment Monitoring
+3.2.
+Investment Advisory Duties Monitoring